Get

 Hairball-control gels are available at most stores that sell pet supplies.
 They act like lubricants, easing the passage of fur through your pet’s digestive tract.
 You can even find flavored options to make your kitty more apt to eat it.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 5. Change Your Cat’s Food

 An easy way to manage hairballs is to switch your kitty to a hairball control food.
 Many cat food manufacturers have high-fiber recipes designed to reduce how many hairballs your cat will produce.
-However, we recommend speaking with your vet before switching your kitty to a new food, especially if they are already on special food for another health concern.
+However, we recommend speaking with a vet before switching your kitty to a new food, especially if they are already on special food for another health concern.

 Final Thoughts